rangle/ngCourse2/handout/features/spread_and_rest.md

 ## Rest parameter

-Rest parameters share the ellipsis like syntax of spread operator but are used for a different purpose.
+Rest parameters share the ellipsis like syntax of spread syntax but are used for a different purpose.
 Rest parameters are used to access indefinite number of arguments passed to a function.
 For example: